MicrosoftDocs/winrt-api/windows.gaming.preview.gamesenumeration/gamemodeconfiguration_saveasync_2143735121.md

 # Windows.Gaming.Preview.GamesEnumeration.GameModeConfiguration.SaveAsync

 ## -description
+Saves changes to the [GameModeConfiguration](gamemodeconfiguration.md) properties

+## -returns

+## -remarks
 This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

-## -returns

-## -remarks

 ## -see-also